 For each of the state and local programs, we highlight progress in areas including enabling funding and supporting transparency.
 To learn more about how we describe the programs, see our state framework and community framework.

 While setting a goal of replacing LSLs is commendable, community members should follow closely to ensure that progress is made towards these goals.

 LSL replacement is challenging due to several factors.

-Who owns LSLs on public property (typically called “public side”) and private property (typically called “private side”) varies from community to community, complicating financing of replacement.
-In some communities, the drinking water utility may be limited in their ability to use public funds to pay for replacements on private property.
-However, removing only part of the LSL (referred to as “partial LSL replacement”) has been shown to increase lead levels in drinking water in the short term.
+Who owns LSLs on public property (typically called "public side") and private property (typically called "private side") varies from community to community, complicating financing of replacement.
+In some communities, the drinking water utility maintains they are limited in their ability to use public funds to pay for replacements on private property.
+However, removing only part of the LSL (referred to as "partial LSL replacement") has been shown to increase lead levels in drinking water in the short term.
 Full replacement of the entire service line – including portions on both public and private property – is essential.

 LSL replacement can be a substantial expense – on the order of several thousand dollars.
 If property owners are expected to pay for the replacement of LSLs on their property, those without access to funds may not benefit, raising environmental justice concerns.
 Providing economical and equitable replacement options is critical to protect public health.

 Some communities have established programs to coordinate with and provide guidance to homeowners who are willing to finance LSL replacement on the private side.